pmusachio/pmusachio/README.md

 ## Who I'm?

-I am a Data Scientist graduated in Big Data and Analytical Intelligence studying graduate course in Statistics, I like to work on problem solving, prioritizing fast deliveries to build solutions that help in decision making and generate profit, I believe that my +10 years of experience in the Automotive Industry contribute to innovative ideas and different thoughts!
+I am a Data Scientist Graduated in Big Data and Analytical Intelligence studying PostGraduate course in Statistics, I like to work on problem solving, prioritizing fast deliveries to build solutions that help in decision making and generate profit, I believe that my +10 years of experience in the Automotive Industry contribute to innovative ideas and different thoughts!